"Its Not What You Look At But What You See" Henry David Thoreau

 About

-I believe Earths pristine native landscapes and ecosystems are more than just scenery or financial resources and are an integral part of natures fantastic web of life.
-My photographic practice is a pursuit to artistically interpret the elemental forces that shape the beauty of our planet: light illuminating texture, water sculpting stone, wind writing patterns in sand.
+From Abstract Expressionism's emotional intensity to Minimalism's essential forms and Impressionism's atmospheric narratives.
+His photographic practice is a pursuit to artistically interpret natures interconnected web of life and the elemental forces that shape the beauty of our planet: light illuminating texture, water sculpting stone, wind writing patterns in sand.

-Working across all 7 continents has taught me that while powerful images can emerge from chasing the perfect shot there is also magic to be found from surrendering to the moment.
-I search for the convergence of conditions when landscape transcends documentation and becomes a living art form itself.
+Working across 6 continents has shown that while powerful images can emerge from chasing the perfect shot there is also magic to be found from surrendering to the moment.
+This awareness has then evolved into the search for the convergence of conditions when landscape transcends documentation and becomes a beautiful art form itself.

 "Land makes the Best Art" Andy Warhol

-I enjoy working in a variety of photographic genres including integrating a selection of prominent modern art movements into a cohesive photographic vision:
+"My fine art photography work involves a deep exploration of the emotional, conceptual, and metaphorical dimensions of Earth’s natural world.
+I enjoy working in a variety of traditional and contemporary photographic genres as well as integrating a selection of prominent Modern Art Movements into a cohesive photographic expression."

 Abstract Expressionism: Channeled emotion into color, texture and form.